nvaccess/nvda/tests/manual/addonStore.md

 1. Exit the add-on store dialog
 1. You should be prompted for restart, restart NVDA
 1. Confirm the add-on is enabled in the add-ons manager

+### Failure to download add-on
+1. Open the Add-on Store
+1. Filter by available add-ons.
+1. Disable your internet connection
+1. Press install on a cached add-on
+1. Ensure a warning is displayed: "Unable download add-on"

 ## Updating add-ons